blacktau/blacktau-openauth/README.md

 ### Blacktau.OpenAuth.TestHarness

-A sample command line application using Blacktau.OpenAuth.Basic in order to make simple calls to [Tumblr API](https://www.tumblr.com/docs/en/api/v2) and [Twitter API](https://dev.twitter.com/rest/public).
+A sample command line application using Blacktau.OpenAuth.Basic in order to make simple calls to [Tumblr API](https://www.tumblr.com/docs/en/api/v2), [Twitter API](https://dev.twitter.com/rest/public) and [Facebook GraphAPI](https://developers.facebook.com/docs/graph-api)
-You will need to supply your own Consumer Keys, Consumer Secrets, Access Tokens and AccessTokenSecrets.
+You will need to supply your own Consumer Keys, Consumer Secrets, Access Tokens and Access Token Secrets.
-The first two you will need to obtain from the respective resouces by registering your application and the second two by obtaining Authorization from those APIs.
+The first two you will need to obtain from the respective resources by registering your application and the second two by obtaining Authorization from those APIs.
+In the case of OAuth2 (Facebook/Google) you will need only an AccessToken as there is no access token secret in OAuth 2.

 ## Usage